Director: Steven Spielberg

 As in Catch Me If You Can (2003) and The Terminal (2004), where Spielberg returned to this sort of material, the clash between individualism and authoritarianism is essentially a friction of temperaments.
 It’s not, ultimately, an innocent joyride.
 Clovis and Lou Jean put lives in danger, and Clovis, despite knowing better, is more frightened of crushing Lou Jean’s hopes than of police bullets.
 They find something harsh beneath the surface of their nation.
 A group of FBI marksmen offer their services to Captain Tanner, which at first he spurns, but eventually accepts, placing them in the Loobys’ house.
 Mr. Looby hands over his own rifle, requesting that they “shoot the sonofabitch” with it.
 When Clovis and Lou Jean finally arrive at the house, Slide spots the trap and urgently pleads with Clovis to hand over the gun and end it now.

-Sugarland is a fine film, certainly as good as many works from Spielberg’s subsequent films, succeeding in balancing whimsy, drama, and sentiment, beguiling before reaching its forlorn ending.
-It certainly deserves a much larger reputation than it still has, often only vaguely recalled as a warm-up act for Spielberg’s blockbuster emergence, when it is in fact an artful sketch by one of the screen’s great suspense mongers, a simple film that beguiles and then concludes on more of a forlorn note than a tragic one.
+Sugarland is a fine film, succeeding in balancing whimsy, drama, and sentiment, beguiling before reaching its forlorn ending.
+It certainly deserves a much larger reputation than it still has, often only vaguely recalled as a warm-up act for Spielberg’s blockbuster emergence, when it is in fact an artful sketch introducing his most obsessive themes.
 The final title card tells us that after her imprisonment, Lou Jean does recover her son, a sign that the desperate display that has underpinned these whimsical and tragic events has proven something.
-As he often would later in his films, sometimes to the point of overstraining, Spielberg emphasizes a singular human ability to survive.
+As he often would later in his films, Spielberg emphasizes a singular human ability to survive.